elifesciences/lens/README.md

 $ git clone https://github.com/substance/sublime.git Substance
 ```

 ## A note on mobile

 Mobile support has been removed with Lens 2.0 to reduce technical debt and iterate more quickly on features.
 Eventually the Lens team will come up with a dedicated reader for mobile.
-We want to solve it right, and also consider shipping native versions for iOS and android.
+We want to solve it right, and eventually also ship native versions for iOS and Android.

 ## Credits